stalk-calvin/Java-Algorithms/src/main/java/org/calvin/BinarySearch/README.md

 Find the minimum element.

-The array may contain duplicates.
+The array may contain duplicates (findMinWithDuplicated function)

-## FirstBadVersion.java
+## FirstBadVersion

 Search first bad integer (chosen randomly) using binary search from given 0 to n.